jackfoxy/urQL/docs/drop.md

 `DROP VIEW [ <db-qualifer> ] <view-name>`

-Discussion: Cannot drop if view is in use by another view.
+Discussion: Cannot drop if view is in use by another view,